amyyf/Project-3-Arcade-Game/README.md

 3. Avoid the bugs
 4. Reach the water!

-### Dependencies

-I used [Babel](https://babeljs.io/) to transpile my `app.js` down to ES2015 for cross-browser compatibility - all browsers use the `app.min.js` file rather than my human-readable code.

 ### License

 Since this is a student project, feel free to use the code or methods in the `app.js` file with attribution.
 I did build off [Udacity's code](https://github.com/udacity/frontend-nanodegree-arcade-game), though, so if you're using anything from the `engine.js` or `resources.js` files, that's theirs.